LinkedIn enables you to present yourself – through images, videos and samples of work! Don’t hide your talent! Showcase

 - Design a form, logo or website

-Before you upload anything into your LinkedIn profile, be sure you think about the confidentiality of the information you are about to share.
+Before you upload anything to your LinkedIn profile, be sure you think about the confidentiality of the information you are about to share.
 You may be able to remove identifying information or data.
 Or you could re-create a generic version of the document.

 Where To Put Your Samples of Work

 You can embed your document within the work experience section of your LinkedIn profile.